muhammetfaik/muhammetfaik/README.md

 ### Specialized in

 - Building digital products.
-- Web SPA's with javascript / React.
+- Vuejs and Ruby on Rails.
 - Building server applications with node.js,laravel php on major cloud platforms.